 The top-end configuration includes a Core i7-8550U Core U processor, 16 GB of RAM and a 512 GB NVMe SSD, for around 1300 EUR in Europe and $1100 in the US.
 More details via this link.

-Just keep in mind that the variants Asus actually bring to certain regions may vary, so you should follow this link for updated configurations and prices at the time you’re reading the article.
+Just keep in mind that the variants Asus might actually offer in your region can vary, so follow this link for updated configurations and prices at the time you’re reading the article.

 Expect the Zenbook UX430 to start at $899 in the US and 999 EUR in Europe